-- At the end of March 2015, work on the tunnel contract was 98.8% complete.
-All work at the retrieval shaft was completed and the contractor had demobilized from the site.
-All restoration work in the North Beach area was also complete. - Substantial completion was achieved on April 15, 2015.
-Punch list work is expected to be complete by May 15, 2015 supporting achievement of Final Completion of the contract on that date. - Cleaning and repairs of the tunnel liner segments continued. - Work to address the localized failure of the ground treatment at Cross Passage 5 was completed as of the substantial completion date for the contract.
-The cross passage was fully completed, and utility and street restoration work that was required as a result of the subsidence was also complete.
-San Francisco Water Department (SFWD) requested some additional rehabilitation and repair work to water connections to an adjacent property that was not related to the ground subsidence.
-This additional utility work resulted in the street restoration being completed later in April than originally planned.
+- At the end of February 2015, work on the tunnel contract was 98.2% complete. - As of the end of March 2015, all work at the retrieval shaft was completed and the contractor had demobilized from the site.
+All restoration work in the North Beach area was also complete. - Cleaning and repairs of the tunnel liner segments continued. - Work to address the localized failure of the ground treatment at Cross Passage 5 was nearing completion at the end of March 2015.
+Structural concrete was placed, the decommissioning of the freeze plant was complete, and the freeze pipes had been filled with grout.
+Final repairs and tunnel cleaning were scheduled to be completed in the first week of April.
+Utility repairs and restoration of the street pavement above the CP 5 location were scheduled to extend to April 15.
+San Francisco Water Department (SFWD) requested some additional rehabilitation and repair work to water connections to adjacent property that is not related to the ground subsidence.
+This additional utility work will extend the completion of street restoration beyond the April 15 substantial completion date for the contract.
+In the opinion of the PMOC, the unexpected subsidence that occurred above the excavation site for Cross Passage 5 was responded to in an appropriate manner with due consideration for both schedule and quality of the resulting constructed facilities.
+The PMOC notes that the required repairs and installation of the Cross Passage structure are nearly finished and all contract work should be completed before the scheduled substantial completion date.
 In the opinion of the PMOC, the contractor should prepare an analysis of the cause of the leak.